Welcome to Sound Advice

 Ultimately the goal here is that we want you to get out and see some music.
 And if you can't make it out to a show, we hope this newsletter turns you on to some new music that you check out through an artist's Bandcamp/Ampwall or a record shop.

-Maria T (she/her) has been an active participant/annoying presence in the Philadelphia's music community for 20 years as a musician, concert photographer, booker, on-air radio host at WPRB, and aforementioned City Paper contributor while somehow managing to hold down a day job at the same time.
+Maria T (she/her) has been an active participant/annoying presence in the Philadelphia's music community for 20 years as a musician, photographer, booker, on-air radio host at WPRB, and aforementioned City Paper contributor while somehow managing to hold down a day job at the same time.
 You can visit her online at herjazz.org, which also happens to be Philadelphia's oldest music blog (even if she isn't updating on the reg).
 She plays music under the wildly creative name Maria T and released her first record, Afternoon Destroyer, in 2022.